 : The only long barrow known to exist between the Kent and Wessex tombs and now destroyed.
 It was first discovered and excavated by the archaeologist William Rankine in 1936, not long before the surviving remains were removed by quarrying.
 It is thought that the barrow was originally some 140 feet long and orientated slightly north of east.

-The site is accessed by parking in Hurlands Place (Sat Nav Farnham not Badshot) just beyond the entrance to Sainsbury’s superstore, and parking near the entrance to Hurlands Business Centre.
+The site is accessed by parking in Hurlands Place (Sat Nav Farnham not Badshot) just beyond the entrance to Sainsbury’s superstore and parking near the entrance to Hurlands Business Centre.
 A public footpath can now be seen at the end of the road heading east.
-Once the railway bridge is crossed the path comes out into the open and a container in a fenced compound can be seen on the left.
+Once the railway bridge is crossed, the path comes out into the open, and a container in a fenced compound can be seen on the left.
 The site is just the other side of this container.
-Although this is private land the chap running a dog-minding business in the compound proved very amicable although the mention of the long barrow left him looking rather blank.
+Although this is private land, the chap running a dog-minding business in the compound proved very amicable, although the mention of the long barrow left him looking rather blank.

 The site is so damaged by industrial activity that it is difficult to make out the original ground levels.
-My impression was that so much scraping of the ground in association with earthmoving and storing activities had taken place that the current levels are below the original landform and that consequently no evidence of the barrow would be found by excavation.
+My impression was that so much scraping of the ground in association with earthmoving and storing activities had taken place that the current levels are below the original landform.
+Consequently, no evidence of the barrow would be found by excavation.
 This assumption is backed up by the proximity of a small cliff some 25m to the south-east.
 The face of the cliff, which is some two to three metres high, is virgin chalk showing that cutting into the landscape has occurred in the past.